1-ashraful-islam/boot.dev-projects/18.BlogAggregator/README.md

 ## Usage

 1. Rename the `.env.example` file to `.env` and fill in the required environment variables.
+Make sure to have proper `DATABASE_NAME` in the `.env` file.

 ```bash
 cp .env.example .env